pfalcon/pycopy/docs/reference/glossary.rst

         time (proportional to the number of existing interned strings, i.e. becoming slower and slower over time) and that the space used for interned strings is not reclaimable.
-String interning is done automatically by MicroPython compiler and runtimer when it's either required by the implementation (e.g. function keyword arguments are represented by interned string id's) or deemed beneficial (e.g. for short enough strings, which have a chance
+String interning is done automatically by MicroPython compiler and runtime when it's either required by the implementation (e.g. function keyword arguments are represented by interned string id's) or deemed beneficial (e.g. for short enough strings, which have a chance